beryx-gist/badass-runtime-pacman/README.md

 ## Badass Runtime Plugin - Pacman Example ##

-This project shows how to use the [Badass Runtime Plugin](https://github.com/beryx/badass-runtime-plugin/) to create a custom runtime image of a non-modularized application.
+This project shows how to use the [Badass Runtime Plugin](https://github.com/beryx/badass-runtime-plugin/) to create a custom runtime image and a platform-specific installer for a non-modularized application.
 Our example application is [Almas Baimagambetov's](https://github.com/AlmasB) Pacman.
 This application is available in the [FXGLGames](https://github.com/AlmasB/FXGLGames) repository, which includes several games based on his awesome [FXGL](https://github.com/AlmasB/FXGL) game library.